Health Conditions That Worsen in Cold Weather

 Dr. Cheng suggests that the answer could lie in changes in barometric pressure.
 “Some patients report that they feel it in their joints,” says Dr. Cheng.
 She likens this sensation to a balloon, growing in a small, confined space between your joints.
 “When the pressure decreases, the pressure in your joint increases, which can lead to swelling and stiffness.”

 Whether you are a winter warrior or prefer the warm glow of summer, your body naturally adapts to protect itself.
-Changes in sunlight, temperature, barometric pressure and humidity could create a cascade of effects that cause a number of pre-existing conditions to worsen.
+Changes in sunlight, temperature, barometric pressure and humidity can cause a number of pre-existing conditions to worsen.

 By taking appropriate steps, like drinking plenty of water, staying physically active and adhering to a healthy routine, you may be able to adapt to these changes in a healthier way.